 Replacing a lens each day can be a burden for some people, but they may still want the infection protection that comes with a disposable lens.
 There are other extended wear options available, including lenses that can be replaced weekly, every other week, and monthly.

 These lenses do require patient compliance, as you will need to wash your hands and disinfect the lenses.
 Often, you will need to disinfect those lenses daily, and you might not have lenses that are safe for you to wear while you sleep through the night or nap during the day.
 Consumers who know they will not keep up with this routine may not appreciate these lenses.

 Among this category of lenses, we like the Acuvue Vita.
 According to the manufacturer, this form of lens is designed to be worn for a month before replacement, and each lens comes with a special technology that enhances the sensation of wetness.
 That can lead to added comfort, especially for those with dry eyes or other sensitivities.

 Bifocal Contact Lenses

 The lenses in your eyes gradually lose their ability to focus on objects from far to near as you age.
-This condition is called presbyopia.
+This condition is called presbyopia, or farsightedness.
 You also find it difficult to read words up close.